szmania/SH3_Dynamic_Campaign/README.md

 *    Fixed many bugs
 *    More “debugging” friendly
 *    Added bottom status bar for script status
-*    Added ability to run scripts without running Silent Hunter III.
+*    Added ability to run scripts without running *Silent Hunter III*
-*    Added many other features to inform the user.
+*    Added many other features to inform the user

 #### SH3 Dynamic Campaign v1.2 Features:
-*    New front-end graphical interface.
+*    New front-end graphical interface
-*    All in one installer.
+*    All in one custom built installer
 *    One installation and program for both EASY and ORIGINAL modes
 *    Table view to view dynamic campaign removed/sunken ship data
 *    New option to input ship data for removal, after player forgot to mark sinking position on navigation map